-E.3.6 CM/Track V2 from Your Customers' Point of View
+E.2.6 CM/Track from Your Customers' Point of View

 - Logging in to CM/Track

 - Viewing the Welcome Page

 - Viewing the Ticket List in CM/Track

 - Filtering the Ticket List

 - Viewing a Ticket in CM/Track

 - Adding Content to a Ticket in CM/Track

 - Performing Workflow Activities for a Ticket

 - Creating a Ticket in CM/Track

 - Searching the FAQs

 - Changing the Password

 - This section deals exclusively with the external side of CM/Track, i.e., how your customers work with CM/Track.
-Please see Configuring CM/Track V2 for Your Customers and Considering CM/Track V2 When Working with Tickets for your tasks concerning CM/Track.
+Please see CM/Track Of Your Customers and Considering CM/Track When Working with Tickets for your tasks concerning CM/Track.
 As an engineer, you do not need to log in to CM/Track, you always work with the Web Client.

-E.3.6.1 Logging in to CM/Track
+E.2.6.1 Logging in to CM/Track